saythe17/saythe17.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a senior undergraduate student pursuing a Bachelor's degree in Computer Science and Technology at Beijing Institute of Technology([BIT](https://english.bit.edu.cn/)), China.
+Additionally, I am currently participating in an exchange program at the Hong Kong University of Science and Technology([HKUST](https://hkust.edu.hk/)).

-I am currently engaged in research that revolves around the field of 3D computer vision.
-I feel fortunate to be working under the supervision of Professor ZHAO Hao at the [DISCOVER Lab](https://air.tsinghua.edu.cn/en/), Institute for AI Industry Research, Tsinghua University.
+In terms of research, my focus lies in the realm of 3D computer vision.
+I am privileged to have the opportunity to work under the guidance of Professor ZHAO Hao at the [DISCOVER Lab](https://air.tsinghua.edu.cn/en/), Institute for AI Industry Research, Tsinghua University.